eventphone/hotline/README.md

   - ask for zipcode (via DTMF)
   - ask for topic (via DTMF)
   - send HTTP API Request containing caller number, zip code and topic to REST Endpoint
+  - if anything goes wrong save the request to the filesystem for manual inspection
 - [corona.py](hotline/corona.py) - python version of the gemeinschaft.online hotline
 - [api.tcl](hotline/api.tcl) - minimal HTTP API Example, which sends the caller to an HTTP endpoint and plays success or failed messages